miicTeam/CausalXtract/README.md

 CausalXtract is composed of two parts: the cell feature module **CellHunter+** and the causal discovery module **tMIIC**:

 * CellHunter+ is a method that segments cells, tracks them and extracts features.
 The segmentation is based on CHT (Circular Hough Transform); the tracking is based on the Munkres algorithm.
 It extends the functionalities of CellHunter (that implements segmentation and tracking) by adding the feature extraction module.

-* tMIIC is the temporal version of MIIC (**M**ultivariate **I**nformation based **I**nductive **C**ausation), a method based on constraint-based approaches that learns a large class of causal or non-causal graphical models from purely observational data while including the effects of unobserved latent variables.
+* tMIIC is the temporal mode of MIIC (**M**ultivariate **I**nformation based **I**nductive **C**ausation), a method based on constraint-based approaches that learns a large class of causal or non-causal graphical models from purely observational data while including the effects of unobserved latent variables.

 ## References